 Source: 2020-2021 Perkins Grant Guidelines

-The graduation requirements for the program include the completion 1,304 hours of instruction, lab and clinical experiences including the successful completion of a minimum of 120 scrubs at an offsite hospital or surgical center and a 65 average or above.
+The graduation requirements for the program include the completion 1,304 hours of instruction, lab and clinical experiences including documented and successful completion of a minimum of 120 scrubs at an offsite hospital or surgical center and a 65 average or above.

 The program includes five main content areas: